CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_27_MicrosoftSentinelKustoQueries.md

    ![](./media/audit.png)

-1. This will provide a list of User IDs on Azure AD.
+1. This will provide a list of User IDs on Microsoft Entra ID.
 Since we have just created the workspace, you may not see results.
 Copy the format of the query and paste it in notepad you need this in next step.

 1. From the left-hand navigation menu, under **Threat management** section, select **Hunting**.